apache/iceberg/docs/dell.md

 The related problems of catalog usage:

-1. The `pyspark.sql.SparkSession.catalog` won't access the 3rd-party catalog of Spark, so please use DDL SQL to list all tables and namespaces.
+1. The `SparkSession.catalog` won't access the 3rd-party catalog of Spark in both Python and Scala, so please use DDL SQL to list all tables and namespaces.

 ### Flink